-As an expert player in 2D/3D image and display core technologies solutions, we develop and own unique IPs of image and video applications.
-The high quality IPs, used in various popular multi-media commercial products, can provide our licensees with differentiated products and advantage in time-to-market.
-The features of IPs are summarized in the following table.
+As an expert player in image and display core technologies solutions, we develop and own unique IPs of image and video applications.
+The high quality IP, used in various products, can provide our licensees with differentiated products and advantage in time-to-market.
+The features of IPs are summarized in the following table: